Translationalimaginglab/RCCGROWTH/README.md

-# ccRCCGrowth
+# RCCGROWTH

 ## Introduction

+RCCGROWTH
-ccRCCGrowth is a web-based application designed to collect user responses through a structured questionnaire and provide insights using an integrated machine learning model.
+ is a web-based application designed to collect user responses through a structured questionnaire and provide insights using an integrated machine learning model.
 The application is ideal for researchers, marketers, or organizations looking to gather data and derive meaningful patterns or predictions from the responses.

 ## Features